nrfconnect/sdk-nrf/samples/nrf_profiler/README.rst

 Overview
 ********

-The sample initializes the :ref:`profiler` and registers and periodically profiles the occurrences of the following event types:
+The sample initializes the :ref:`nrf_profiler` and registers and periodically profiles the occurrences of the following event types:

 * Event without data (``no data event``) - This event is used to signal the occurrence of an event only.
   It does not contain additional data.